anfelbar/anfelbar/README.md

 Andrés F. Barco is a Colombian national, born and raised in the  city of Santiago de Cali.
-Andrés is a senior software engineer, full stack developer as well as beginner AWS cloud architect and AWS developer.
+Andrés is a software engineer as well as an AWS cloud architect and AWS developer.
 Currently, Andrés is software engineer at [Engflow](https://www.engflow.com).